Lessons from my Crazy wine adventure

 “Am I?”
 I inquire.
 I thought I was about to be leaving Albania’s capital, Tirana, and heading south to a winery and vineyard near the border with Greece, about a three-and-a-half-hour drive away.
 I’m keen to check the progress of my 2023 red blend – Albania’s first premium red featuring an indigenous grape variety.

-“There’s been a change of plans.
+“There’s been a change of plan.
 It happens,” she says, smiling.

 ‘It happens’ is a phrase I’ve heard a lot during this wine project, which began in 2022 with the idea of making six wines from lesser-known grape varieties in four countries in one vintage and writing about the experiences for Canopy.